luojike/comparch/2019/papers/README.md

     58	2017-5G.pdf S1810W0784 吴佳雯
     59	2017-Advances in the Quantum Theoretical Approach to ImageProcessing Applications.pdf   周苏（S1810W0757）
     60	2017-An Integrated Tutorial on InfiniBand.pdf
-    61	2017-Architecture and applications for an All-FPGA parallel computer.pdf
+    61	2017-Architecture and applications for an All-FPGA parallel computer.pdf S181000909 付志远
     62	2017-A Survey of Power and Energy Predictive Models in HPC Systemsand Applications.pdf 63	2017-A Survey of Techniques for Architectingand Managing GPU Register File.pdf 64	2017-A Taxonomy and Survey of Cloud Resource Orchestration Techniques.pdf